juliema/aTRAM/README.md

 # Manual for using aTRAM 2.0: automated Target Restricted Assembly Method

 # Background
-    1. What does it do?
-    2. How it works

 aTRAM 2.0 is a major overhaul of the aTRAM approach to assembling loci from NGS data.
 The new code has been reimplemented in python, and the approach to short read library construction is completely revamped, resulting in major performance and assembly improvements.

 aTRAM ("automated target restricted assembly method") is an iterative assembler that performs reference-guided local de novo assemblies using a variety of available methods.
 It is well-suited to various tasks where NGS data needs to be queried for gene sequences, such as phylogenomics.
 The design philosophy is modular and expandable, with support for four de-novo assemblers to date: Velvet, Abyss, Trinity, and Spades.